hariseldon99/GSL-WIN64/README.md

 # GSL-WIN64
 Standalone 64-bit Windows Installer for the [GNU Scientific Library](https://www.gnu.org/software/gsl/).
 Can be installed without dependencies.
 Use from the [powershell](https://docs.microsoft.com/en-us/powershell/scripting/overview) or with any IDE such as [Code::Blocks](https://www.codeblocks.org/), [geany](https://www.geany.org/) or [VS Code](https://code.visualstudio.com/).
 Tested with codeblocks.

+# Download

 If you just want to download and install the libraries, [click here](https://github.com/hariseldon99/GSL-WIN64/releases/) to obtain the installer.

+# Build Instructions
 If you want to build the installer from scratch, read on.

-# Build Instructions

-Instructions to build the Windows Installer on any Linux distribution.
+Here are the instructions to build the Windows Installer on any Linux distribution.
 Let's say that this repo has been cloned to the directory given by the environment variable:

     GSL_WIN64DIR=/home/me/gitrepos/GSL-WIN64.